 Climate Change and Food Security

-Dual aspect of climate change emissions and food security
+Dual aspect of GHG emissions and food production

 Food production is both a victim of global climate change and a cause,